The future of public money: strategies and tools for better investment

 Jean-David Malo

-Acting Director for ERA and Innovation, Directorate-General for Research and Innovation
+Acting Director, Directorate-General for Research and Innovation

 European Commission